Béla Bartók: Early musical career (1899–1908)

 From 1899 to 1903, Bartók studied piano under István Thomán, a former student of Franz Liszt, and composition under János Koessler at the Royal Academy of Music in Budapest.
 There he met Zoltán Kodály, who made a strong impression on him and became a lifelong friend and colleague.
-In 1903, Bartók wrote his first major orchestral work, Kossuth, a symphonic poem which honored Lajos Kossuth, hero of the Hungarian Revolution of 1848.
+In 1903, Bartók wrote his first major orchestral work, Kossuth, a symphonic poem that honored Lajos Kossuth, hero of the Hungarian Revolution of 1848.

 The music of Richard Strauss, whom he met in 1902 at the Budapest premiere of Also sprach Zarathustra, strongly influenced his early work.
 When visiting a holiday resort in the summer of 1904, Bartók overheard a young nanny, Lidi Dósa from Kibéd in Transylvania, sing folk songs to the children in her care.
 This sparked his lifelong dedication to folk music.

-From 1907, he also began to be influenced by the French composer Claude Debussy, whose compositions Kodály had brought back from Paris.
+Beginning in 1907, he came under the influence of French composer Claude Debussy, whose compositions Kodály had brought back from Paris.
 Bartók's large-scale orchestral works were still in the style of Johannes Brahms and Richard Strauss, but he wrote a number of small piano pieces which showed his growing interest in folk music.
 The first piece to show clear signs of this new interest is the String Quartet No. 1 in A minor (1908), which contains folk-like elements.
 He began teaching as a piano professor at the Liszt Academy of Music in Budapest.
-This position freed him from touring Europe as a pianist and enabled him to work in Hungary.
+This position freed him from touring Europe as a pianist.
 Among his notable students were Fritz Reiner, Sir Georg Solti, György Sándor, Ernő Balogh, Gisela Selden-Goth, and Lili Kraus.
 After Bartók moved to the United States, he taught Jack Beeson and Violet Archer.